newcastleuniversity/node-gitlab-2-github/README.md

 #### gitlab.projectID

 Leave it null for the first run of the script.
 Then the script will show you which projects there are.

+#### gitlab.startFrom

+This should be 1 most of the time.
+If you find yourself getting errors from GitHub about hitting secondary rate limits, use this to resume from the correct issue.
+Example, when I was importing over 100 issues, I would get secondary rate limit errors when creating issue 42.
+Issue 41 was the last successfully-created issue, so I put 42 in gitlab.startFrom and waited an hour before resuming.

 ### github